alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-01.md

 # Examples of PCASM

-For an example message with a plaintext content ("content") of "Hello, world.", for the purposes of this example encoded as an ASCII string of length 13 bytes without terminator character.
+For an example message with content ("content") of "Hello, world.", for the purposes of this example encoded as an ASCII string of length 13 bytes without terminator character.

 ## Content PCASM